genuinetools/img/README.md

 Usage: img build [OPTIONS] PATH

 Flags:
       --build-arg list    Set build-time variables
-  -f, --file string      Name of the Dockerfile (Default is 'PATH/Dockerfile') -h, --help             help for build
+      --cache-from list   Buildkit import-cache or Buildx cache-from specification --cache-to list     Buildx cache-to specification -f, --file string       Name of the Dockerfile (Default is 'PATH/Dockerfile') -h, --help              help for build
       --label list        Set metadata for an image --no-cache          Do not use cache when building the image --no-console        Use non-console progress UI -o, --output string     BuildKit output specification (e.g. type=tar,dest=build.tar) --platform list     Set platforms for which the image should be built -t, --tag list          Name and optionally a tag in the 'name:tag' format --target string     Set the target build stage to build

 Global Flags:
   -b, --backend string   backend for snapshots ([auto native overlayfs]) (default "auto")